rajatnagarr/CCI_OPENSAS/source/experiments.rst

       - After a successful grant, another terminal will open, starting the srsRAN 5G gNB.
       - You can now view this CBSD information in the CBSD list, Spectrum list, and map in the OpenSAS dashboard.

-      - The experiment results can be found in :ref:`Output for GAA Operation <gaa-operation>`.

 4. **Running the PAL CBSD Client**
    ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^